ubaldot/vim-replica/README.md

 toggle function.

 ## Requirements
-Replica is written in Vim9script, and you need at least Vim 9.0.
+Replica is written in *Vim9script*, and you need at least Vim 9.0.
-Furthermore, you need jupyter console to make replica to work with the associated kernels that you need for your specific language.
+Furthermore, you need `jupyter console` to make Replica to work and the associated *kernels* depending on the language you wish to use.

 You can google to discover the available jupyter kernels out there whereas you can run `jupyter kernelspec list` from the command line of your terminal to